2011 Chevrolet Silverado 1500 Extended Cab Review

 In a welcome bow to those who work hard to earn their keep – and who live in frigid climes – the Silverado has knobs, switches and door handles that can be easily operated while wearing gloves.

 The Active Fuel Management system available in four different V8s cuts the operation of four cylinders when they are unneeded and enhances fuel economy.

-With the widest track in its segment, the 2010 Chevrolet Silverado is substantial but it eschews the bulbous but juvenile muscularity of some of its competitors.
-Instead, it looks tailored and subdued front to rear.
-Highlights include narrow gaps between body panels, enabled by the latest version's significantly stiffer frame that limits body flex.
+With its wide front and rear tracks, the 2011 Chevrolet Silverado looks substantial without displaying the bulbous but juvenile muscularity of some of its competitors.
+Instead, the Silverado looks tailored and subdued front to rear.
+Highlights include narrow gaps between body panels, enabled by a fully-boxed frame delivering maximum stiffness and rigidity to help eliminate body flex.
 The handsome horizontal grille is divided by a thick bright metal bar that flanks a bold Chevrolet "bow tie" symbol.
 Designers also took special pains to integrate the pickup box while at the same time making it taller.
 Entry to the rear seat/storage area of Extended Cab models is eased thanks to large rear access doors that open 170 degrees, and power-operated rear side windows lower completely into the access doors.

 Depending on trim, the Silverado can also be optioned in several ways.
 It offers five suspension systems, each tailored to suit specific driving requirements.
 They include Z83 for a solid, smooth ride, Z85 for enhanced handling and trailer towing, Z71 for enhanced off-road capability, Z60 for street performance with 20-inch wheels and NHT for maximum towing capacity.
 A choice of two- and four-wheel-drive models, various cabs and bed lengths and a variety of axle ratios are also offered.